maxzz/reactivity-valtio-jotai/README.md

 #### About

-React statemanagment with valtio and jotai libraties.
+React state management with valtio and jotai libraries.

 #### Links, refs, credits